Anub12/jobient/README.md

 If you aren't satisfied with the bild tool and configuration choices, you can 'eject' at any time.
 This command will remove the single build dependency from your project.

+You will have to install React library which is a part of node.js framework to make this project working.